Kendo UI for Vue

-Through the Angular Bullet Chart API, you can add a SeriesLabelsComponent configuration component to display labels for the series.
+Through the Vue Bullet Chart API, you can add a SeriesLabelsComponent configuration component to display labels for the series.

-You can populate the Angular Bullet Chart series with data from various source types, including numbers, arrays and objects (or models)—simply specify the fields you want to use during configuration.
+You have the flexibility to fill the Vue Bullet Chart series with data from a range of source types, such as numbers, arrays, and objects (or models).
+You just need to specify the fields you intend to use.

-The Angular Bullet Chart renders data in the Canvas (bitmap) and SVG (vector graphics) formats.
-SVG is the default format to ensure an always crips presentation of your data.
-When performance is the priority, you can easily switch to a canvas format through a single configuration option to ensure your chart will handle large data and real-time updates with no interruption.
+The Vue Bullet Chart showcases data in both Canvas (bitmap) and SVG (vector graphics) formats.
+SVG serves as the default format to ensure consistently sharp data presentations.
+For situations prioritizing performance, you can seamlessly switch to the canvas format via a single configuration option, ensuring your chart handles large datasets and real-time updates without interruptions.

-You can export your Angular Bullet Chart to PDF, SVG, PNG and the Kendo UI drawing format.
-In scenarios where you need to change the image size or fit the chart to a paper size when exporting to PDF, the intuitive export method of the component will allow you to preserve the quality and rendering of the Chart in the output file.
+Export your Vue Bullet Chart to various formats such as PDF, SVG, PNG, and the Kendo UI drawing format.
+In scenarios requiring adjustments to image size or fitting the chart to a specific paper size when exporting to PDF, the component's intuitive export method preserves the quality and rendering of the Chart in the output file.

-Customize the series colors of the Kendo UI for Angular Bullet component with one of our predefined color sets, including Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (resembles the Bootstrap styling) and Fluent (based on Microsoft Fluent UI).
-You can further customize any of the built-in themes or create a new theme to match your branding using Progress ThemeBuilder.
+Customize the series colors of the Kendo UI for Vue Bullet Chart component using one of our predefined color sets, including Default (our own styling), Material (based on Material Design guidelines), Bootstrap (resembling Bootstrap styling), and Fluent (based on Microsoft Fluent UI).
+You can further personalize any of the built-in themes or create a new theme to match your brand's identity using Progress ThemeBuilder.

-The Kendo UI for Angular Bullet Chart supports globalization and localization to ensure that the component can effectively support any application’s language and locale.
-You can also enable the right-to-left (RTL) rendering for languages that use right-to-left scripts.
+The Kendo UI for Vue Bullet Chart provides support for globalization and localization to ensure the component effectively serves applications in various languages and locales.
+You can also enable right-to-left (RTL) rendering for languages with scripts read from right to left.